little-eyes/little-eyes.github.io/_posts/2013-10-07-Deploy-Hadoop-in-Hydra-Lab-Memo.md

 ### Step 4.
 Configure the MapReduce Site

-The MapReduce Site information is mainly about the job tracker and the its TCP port.
-So the configuration is simply edit the ./conf/mapred-site.xml through the following XML block.
+The MapReduce Site information is mainly about the job tracker and its TCP port.
+So the configuration is simply edit the `./conf/mapred-site.xml` through the following XML block.

 	<configuration>
 		<property>